tomsquest/tomsquest.github.io/_posts/2024-09-28-you-need-a-macropad.md

 - One row for Music: previous, play/pause, next
 - The rotary encoder controls sound volume and toggles mute on push

-The mapping I’m currently using is:
+The mapping I'm currently using is:

 ```yaml
 orientation: normal